azdavis/azdavis.net/posts/en/define-pl-04.md

 ---
 title: "Define a PL: sums"
 date: 2021-07-15
-desc: "Adding sums (aka 'enums' or 'tagged unions') to a small PL."
+desc: Adding sums (aka 'enums' or 'tagged unions') to a small PL.
 ---

 In the [previous post][prev], we added product types to Hatsugen.